 A local focus

 What makes a product or brand ‘sustainable’ or ‘eco-friendly’ can come down to a number of different factors.
-Plastic-free and recyclable products and packaging, for example, have been firmly on the agenda for some time.
-Plastic-free is in fact one of the most searched terms on CREOATE.
+Plastic-free, for example, is one of the most searched terms on CREOATE.

 Recently, we’ve noted a definite uptick in the desire to stock local products.
 It’s a trend that has been accelerated by factors such as the pandemic and Brexit; in the face of supply chain issues and cross-border complexities, stocking local becomes a better logistical choice, as well as a more sustainable one.